Table of Content

 - Change up your protein sources.

-- Even while some meats and seafood have higher uric acid content than others, as long as you eat a variety and avoid the worst offenders mentioned above, you should be fine.
+- Even while some meats and seafood have higher uric acid content than others, you should be fine if you eat a variety and avoid the worst offenders mentioned above.

 - Enjoy your fruit and vegetable intake.
-The majority are low in purines, however, even those that are haven’t been proven to have an impact on gout symptoms.
+The majority are low in purines; however, even those that are haven’t been proven to impact gout symptoms.

-- To help control blood sugar, avoid packaged foods that have high fructose corn syrup added to them and go for whole grains (at least half the time).
+- To help control blood sugar, avoid packaged foods with high fructose corn syrup and go for whole grains (at least half the time).

 Tips to Keep Track of Your Gout Triggers: